LOADING ...

 Then came the dawn and their quiet stirrings

-Careful not to the guest
+Careful not to wake the

-I in great pretence
+I yawned in pretence

-And my coffee in its tiny cup
+And sipped my in its tiny cup

 We left the woman to her